brichards21/SMSDiscordSpam/index.md

 little useful information.
 Examples of stop words are “a”, “the”, “is”, “are”, etc.

-We imported stopwords from the NLTK, an NLP library in Python.
+We imported stop words from the NLTK, an NLP library in Python.
 For subsequent metrics, we will look at ratios with number of words in the message as a consistent denominator in order to get a better metric of relativity between our messages.